redpanda-data/observability/README.md

 The following dashboards are provided as examples:

-- [Redpanda Ops Dashboard](grafana-dashboards/Redpanda-Ops-Dashboard.json) - Provides an overview of KPIs for a RedPanda cluster with health indicators.
+- [Redpanda Ops Dashboard](grafana-dashboards/Redpanda-Ops-Dashboard.json) - Provides an overview of KPIs for a Redpanda cluster with health indicators.
 This is suitable for ops or SRE to montior on a daily or continuous basis.
 - [Kafka Topic Metrics](grafana-dashboards/Kafka-Topic-Metrics.json) - Provides throughput, read/write rates and
 on-disk sizes of each/all topics.